 Mobile app ads, or in-app advertising, are paid ads broadcast to users when they interact with mobile apps.
 This format enables app owners to take advantage of an ad exchange by selling space to advertisers, who, in turn, make a profit out of each mobile display ad impression.
 Advertisers buy inventory from publishers through multiple ad exchanges powered by demand and supply mechanisms to provide good visibility and reach relevant audience segments.

-The surge in popularity of in-app advertising started back in 2020, during the COVID-19 outbreak, when the time spent on mobile devices playing games and consuming various types of content grew drastically.
+The surge in popularity of in-app advertising started during the COVID-19 outbreak, when the time spent on mobile devices playing games and consuming various types of content grew drastically.
 Even after lifting restrictions, daily time spent on mobile phones has risen and is expected to reach around 4 hours and 39 minutes by 2024.

 Given that fact, the ad revenues obtained from in-app ads within streaming content consumption or interaction with an app will triple by 2025 and reach $226 billion.
 The global App Store and Google Play ad spend is also projected to rise.